What are the top Retail Cybersecurity challenges?

 What is SASE?

-SASE is a relatively new security and networking technology, which protects data access and information privacy throughout an organization’s system.
-This approach protects an organization’s IT infrastructure from edge to edge rather than infrastructure located within traditional perimeter boundaries.
+SASE is a relatively new security and networking technology, which protects data access and information privacy throughout an organisation’s system.
+This approach protects an organisation’s IT infrastructure from edge to edge rather than infrastructure located within traditional perimeter boundaries.
 So, consider SASE as a cloud-based service, which:

 • Merges SD-WANs and advanced security and monitoring capabilities.